-'''

 show class-map [NAME]

-'''

-NAME (Optional) Specifies the name of the class map.
-The class map name can be a maximum of 32 alphanumeric characters.
+NAME (Optional) Specifies the maximum of 32 alphar ne name of the class map.
+The class map name can be a numeric characters. -- ---

 Use this command to display all class maps and their matching criteria.

 This example shows how to define two class maps.
 Packets that match the access list "acl_home_user" belong to the class "c3", IP packets belong to the class "c2".